jen20/go-event-sourcing-sample/README.md

 // retrieves and build an aggregate from events based on its identifier Get(id string, aggregate Aggregate) error

-// return count number of events in global order starting at the start position GlobalEvents(start, count uint64) ([]Event, error) {
 ```

 It is possible to save a snapshot of an aggregate reducing the amount of event needed to be fetched and applied.